The Cheap Eats Guide to Rome

 Mercato Centrale Roma

-This indoor food market is located on the end of Rome’s biggest train station, but don’t underestimate this spot.
+This indoor food market is located at the end of Rome’s biggest train station, but don’t underestimate this spot.
 Here you’ll find both Italian and international food, but we chose to focus on the Italian goods.
 We tried arancini, supplì, pizza, pasta, and gelato. and didn’t have a bad bite.
 The prices are higher than some of the other spots on the list but I still had to include this food hall since the prices are overall fine, there are so many options, there are plenty of spots to sit, it’s in a convenient location if you’re leaving or arriving to the city by train, they accept most credit cards, and they have air conditioning.
 Plus, everything tasted good!
 Prices range from reasonable to a little overpriced, but the arancini was tasty and well-portioned for €4.
 I saw premade panini for €4 to €8, and pasta plates start at €5.

 Via Giovanni Giolitti, 36